 Generally, as guaranteed under the U.S. and Minnesota Constitutions, any citizen 18 years of age or older may vote unless somehow disqualified.
-Under the Minnesota Constitution, you must have been a citizen of the United States for three months.
+Under the Minnesota Constitution, you must be a citizen of the United States.
 You must also have been a Minnesota resident for at least 20 days before the election.
 A person who has been convicted of treason or a felony is not permitted to vote until they finish all parts of the felony sentence.
 A person under guardianship in which the right to vote has been revoked, or who has been found by a court to be insane or mentally incompetent, is also not permitted to vote.

 The law forbids charging fees to vote in any local, state, or federal election.

 In Minnesota, you must register in order to vote in any local, state, or federal election.
 This can be done up to 21 days in advance of the election, or at the polling place at the time you go to vote.
 Registration is also available online at www.mnvotes.org.
 Voter registration forms are available at county courthouses, city halls, and other public buildings.

 They must be mailed back to the county auditor.

 To register to vote in any election you must present proof of residency.
 Some of the accepted proofs of residency are: